MetaSeal: Defending Against Image Attribution Forgery Through Content-Dependent Cryptographic Watermarks: Introduction

 Embedding content-dependent watermarks that support cryptographic verification poses significant technical challenges.
 A critical requirement is achieving perfect signature extraction accuracy—an area where current embedding techniques often fall short, particularly when the embedding capacity is large ~\citep{fernandez2023stable,Zhu2018HiDDeNHD}, as demonstrated in Sec.~\ref{sec:capacity}.
 Moreover, cryptographic verification depends on the integrity of the digital signature~\citep{schneider1996robust}.
 However, images are often subjected to various transformations, which can compromise the embedded signature's validity.
 For real-world applicability, the watermark must remain resilient to benign transformations, such as JPEG compression, to ensure its effectiveness and practicality.

-To address these challenges, \ouralg introduces two key innovations.
+To address these challenges, \ouralg provides a principled integration of semantic binding with cryptographic verification and exact extraction.
 First, it generates content-dependent signatures that encapsulate the image's semantic information, ensuring the watermark is tied to the content rather than pixel details.
 This design ensures the watermark remains consistent under benign transformations that preserve the image's semantics while being invalidated by malicious perturbations revealed by tampering evidence.
 Second, to enhance extraction performance, \ouralg transforms cryptographic signatures into visually meaningful patterns (e.g., QR codes) and employs an invertible embedding and extraction process.
 This approach improves the robustness and accuracy of signature recovery, ensuring the watermark remains intact and functional even under challenging conditions.
-Our contributions are summarized as follows: \begin{enumerate} \item By identifying two key issues and addressing the foundational problems of \textbf{what to embed} and \textbf{how to embed/verify} in digital watermarking, we present $\ouralg$, a novel content-dependent watermark based on the proposed visual attribution signature scheme to mitigate forgery attacks. \item $\ouralg$ maintains robustness against benign (e.g., compression) transformations while providing tampering evidence of malicious perturbations through visual artifacts. \item $\ouralg$ achieves perfect extraction accuracy with payloads $88\times$ larger than baseline methods, maintaining promising image quality and supporting both natural and AI-generated content, advancing reliable image attribution.
+Our contributions are summarized as follows: \begin{enumerate}[topsep=0pt, partopsep=0pt, itemsep=2pt, parsep=0pt] \item We introduce $\ouralg$, an image attribution watermark that explicitly addresses the foundational questions of \textbf{what to embed} and \textbf{how to embed/verify} under a \textbf{forgery-centric threat model}, by binding content-dependent cryptographic signatures directly into images.

+\item We present a \textbf{publicly verifiable} attribution framework through the proposed \textit{Visual Attribution Signature}.
+By integrating asymmetric cryptography into watermarking, $\ouralg$ enables any third party to verify attribution using a public key, without relying on secret detectors or private verification.